0xchabbi/0xchabbi/README.md

 - Check out my Repo

 # Contributions
 I'm always looking to learn and contribute to open-source projects.
-You can check my contributions in Terraform, Isio or Microsoft.
+You can check my contributions in Terraform, Istio or Microsoft.

 # Goals
 While I have experience in Azure and Kubernetes, I'm always looking to expand my knowledge and stay up-to-date with the latest technologies.
 I'm currently working towards gaining more knowledge in Azure Cloud and Kubernetes and some CNCF Tools